Max-Gabriel-Susman/argus-hls-service/README.md

 # Argus HLS Service

-Argus HLS Service is a web API that exposes the Argus Platform's Stream Engine to Argus Clients
+The Argus HLS Service Streams Content from an Argus RTMP Service to Argus Egress Clients

 ## Setup